 Option One – Participant Funded

-Lets say you want to run a single day abseil event.
+Let’s say you want to run a single day abseil event.
 The cost of the event is £1200 and you have 6o people taking part.
-If you charge a registration fee of £30 that gives you £1800, that more than covers the cost of the event and gives you extra money in the pot to use for marketing and advertising.
-Making T-shirts for the participants to complete the event in, this is always a good idea as all the event photos that are taken get shared around the internet with your logo on.
+If you charge a registration fee of £30 that gives you £1800.
+That more than covers the cost of the event and gives you extra money in the pot to use for marketing and advertising.
+You could use the excess money for making T-shirts for the participants to complete the event in; which is always a good idea as all the event photos that are taken get shared around the internet with your logo on.

 If you wanted people to come on the event that didn’t want to raise money and just wanted an exciting adventure then by running the event in this way, you are being inclusive to them.
 People don’t mind paying to have a go at something.
 Doing a charity event or an adventure event is a fun and exciting thing to do – people don’t mind paying for that experience.